Our Team

 Allied Health Assistant

-Isabella, also known as Izzy, is currently undergoing a Bachelor of Medical Science at the University of Canberra, intending to transfer to a Bachelor of Occupational Therapy in 2025.
+Isabella, also known as Izzy, is currently undergoing a Bachelor of Speech Pathology at the Australian Catholic University in Canberra.

 She is passionate about making therapy fun and neuro-affirming and loves learning everything there is to know about ADHD and ASD.